Designed and Built in the USA

 American manufacturing is the single most multiplying activity in our economy in terms of building America’s power to innovate and grow GDP.
 It matters to every one of our employees and adds meaning and worth to the job we do.
 When we send a product out to our customers, it is truly OURS and that is intensely satisfying.

 There are many legal and regulatory standards for determining the country of origin of a product.
-What does NK mean when we say "Kestrel Weather & Environmental Meters are designed and built in the USA?"
+What does NK mean when we say "Kestrel Weather & Environmental Meters are designed and manufactured in the USA?"

 NK employees all work together in our single-location factory in southeastern Pennsylvania to research, design, build, test, calibrate, market, ship and support NK's products, including Kestrel Weather & Environmental Meters.